-If you're tired of always feeling a little too cramped in your bathroom, the great news there is a solution!
-In fact, there are several thanks to Frank Iaria from Mint Kitchen Group and Russell Henderson of smarterBATHROOMS + , both bathroom design experts, we've got their top 8 hacks for creating space in any small bathroom to share with you.
+If you're tired of feeling cramped in your bathroom, the great news is, there is a solution!
+In fact, there are several, and thanks to Frank Iaria from Mint Kitchen Group and Russell Henderson of smarterBATHROOMS + , both bathroom design experts, we've got their top 8 hacks for creating space in any small bathroom to share with you.

 Hack #1 - Sliding Entry Doors

 Hack #2 - Large Format Tiles

 Including large format tiles on the floor and walls means that the room is in a continuous colour and finish.
 This actually gives the illusion of space with fewer grout lines to break up the room.
 Look for fully rectified tiles that offer a seamless look.

 Hack #3 - Recessed Mirror Cabinets

 Hack #4 - Thin Profile Bench Tops

 Thinner profile bench tops are popping up all over kitchens and bathrooms.
 They not only look sleek but allow for that little extra bit of cupboard space below.